 Peppermint Bark is one of my favorite holiday treats.
+And since the main components are the white and/or dark chocolate--the type of chocolate you use really matters!
 I like it plain with just white chocolate.
-I like it with dark chocolate.
-And I like it with a toothsome crunch from Rice Krispies.
+I like it with the dark chocolate drizzle.
+And I like it with a light crunch from Rice Krispies.
 Over the years I've become quite opinionated about how to make it and blended several recipes.
-I prefer the taste of peppermint oil over peppermint extract.
-But extract works too.
+I prefer the taste of peppermint oil over peppermint extract (but extract works too).
 I like Bob's candycanes best.
 I only use Ghiradelli white chocolate chips.
-But I like to mix those with with high quality melting wafers--I don't like to use almond bark.
+But I like to mix those with with high quality melting wafers or white chocolate bars from specialty shops--I don't ever use almond bark.
 So here's my favorite recipe:

 12-15 candy canes

 1 pound white chocolate (I use a 12oz bag of ghiradelli white chocolate chips and 4-6oz. of melting wafers, you could also chop a block of white chocolate)

 4 drops peppermint oil (or 1/2 t peppermint extract)

 1 1/2 - 2 cups crispy rice cereal